petkoGH/validusbot-lua/lua-llm-scripting-spec.md

     print("[" ..
 SCRIPT_ID .. "] " .. tostring(msg))
 end

-local function safe_run(fn, context)
+local function tick()
-    local ok, err = pcall(fn)
-    if not ok then
+    if not Self.IsAvailable() then
-        log("ERROR in " .. tostring(context) .. ": " .. tostring(err))
+        return
     end

+    -- Keep work bounded.
+Let unexpected errors reach the runtime so this -- module is logged and isolated.
+Use pcall only for a known recoverable -- operation with a real fallback. end

+function init()
+    Module.Every(SCRIPT_ID .. "_tick", tick, 200)
+    log("PASS: initialized")
 end

-local function tick()
+function terminate()
-    -- Put guarded logic here.
-    -- Always assume runtime values can be nil. end

-Module.Every(SCRIPT_ID .. "_tick", function()
-    safe_run(tick, "tick")
-end, 200)

-log("started")
+    -- Do not call wait() here.
+Native owner-scoped resources are cleaned -- automatically; only restore intentional shared/live setting changes. log("stopped") end
 ```

 ## LLM Generation Rules (Copy Into Prompt)
 When generating ValidusBot Lua scripts:

-1. Use only APIs documented in this file.
+1. Use only exact APIs and enum names documented in this file and its generated appendix; never invent a getter, action, or generic update table.
-2. Prefer core wrappers over raw low-level calls.
+2. Prefer canonical core wrappers and `Engine.*` namespaces over compatibility globals or underscore-prefixed bindings.
-3. Include argument validation and nil checks.
+3. Include argument validation and nil/type checks for unavailable live state.
-4. Never use alt for hotkeys.
+4. Use Alt only with `Hotkeys.SendCombo`, never with callback registration.
-5. Never use or toggle Objects Dumper feature.
+5. Never use or toggle the Objects Dumper or another internal/reserved feature.
-6. For repeated logic, use Module.Every/Module.After or wait-based yielding.
+6. For repeated logic, use `Module.Every`; for one-shot work, use `Module.After` or `Events.Schedule`; all loops must yield.
+7. Keep callbacks small because Lua shares the game thread and is cooperatively budgeted.
+8. Do not blanket-`pcall` repeating modules.
+Catch only expected recoverable failures, log them, and preserve a useful fallback.
+9. Treat getter tables as snapshots and change bot state only through explicit setters/actions.
+10. Use `Time.MonotonicMs()` for elapsed time and `Storage` for JSON-compatible persistent script state.
+11. Put yieldable setup in `init()` and only fast, non-yielding cleanup in `terminate()`.
+12. Use stable owner-scoped names and emit explicit PASS/FAIL lines in diagnostic scripts.
-7. Return complete runnable script with concise comments.
-8. Avoid placeholders like TODO unless explicitly requested.
+13. Return one complete runnable `.lua` file with concise comments and no TODO placeholders unless requested.

+## LLM API-selection workflow

+For each requested behavior, an LLM should:

+1. Find the canonical signature in Appendix A and named constants in Appendix B.
+2. Prefer the highest-level matching wrapper (`Cavebot`, `Hotkeys`, `Cooldowns`, `Spells`, `Sound`, `Storage`, or a HUD class).
+3. Use `Engine.<Feature>` only for explicit feature configuration or actions, and call a setter rather than editing a getter snapshot.
+4. Decide whether the work is immediate, repeating, one-shot, or event-driven and choose `init`, `Module.Every`, `Module.After`/`Events.Schedule`, or an event proxy accordingly.
+5. Add capability checks for architecture/client-version-specific functions and nil checks for unavailable game state.
+6. Identify owner-scoped resources and any shared/live setting that must be restored in `terminate()`.
+7. Ensure errors remain observable, callbacks stay bounded, and validation/test output states PASS or FAIL explicitly.

 ## Example Prompt for ChatGPT/Claude
 Use this prompt with this file attached:

-"Generate a production-safe ValidusBot Lua script using only APIs from the attached spec.
+"Generate a production-safe ValidusBot Lua script using only exact APIs from the attached spec and its generated appendix.
 Script goal: <describe goal>.
-Include robust nil checks, validation, and non-blocking scheduling.
-Do not use unsupported modifiers/features.
-Return one complete .lua file."
+Prefer canonical high-level wrappers, validate live values, use managed yielding/scheduling, keep callbacks bounded, and let unexpected module errors reach the runtime.
+Use Alt only for synthetic SendCombo calls.
+Return one complete .lua file with explicit diagnostic logging and no invented APIs."

 ---